AdebanjoOayinka/AMAZON-PRODUCT-REVIEW-ANALYSIS/README.md

 ## PRESENTATION

-### The whole data was presented in an excel dashboard.
+### The whole data were combined using 2 pivots tables to show the product review analysis and presented in charts on an excel dashboard.